techgrounds/techgrounds-anj-dtmr/week-4/04_cloud_02.md

 Issue 1: Asking better questions

-- [ ] what is your budget is not the right question, but how both the company and client can have win-win
+- [ ] what is your budget is not the right question, but how both the company and client can have win-win result from using cloud computing
 - [ ] What are the main purposes of Azure Cost Management? to provide cost analysis, budget, cost data export and recommendation related to it

 [Issue 2:](https://github.com/techgrounds/techgrounds-anj-dtmr/blob/main/00_includes/week-4-includes/az-02-issue2.png) The forgot password attempt to access the azure portal did not work out.
 Reached out to our learning coach for assistance to create a temporary password.